City of Atlanta

 "Governance" is the process of securing user input on such issues as direction, establishing priorities, reviewing technology decisions, and providing effective user communication in systems development and daily operations.
 The governance process is meant to involve those individuals, organizations and interests served by the technology resource in meaningful and significant participation.

-The functions of Department of Information Technology (DIT) are somewhat unique when weighed against those of most departments within City of Atlanta.
+The functions of Department of Atlanta Information Management (AIM) are somewhat unique when weighed against those of most departments within City of Atlanta.
 They encompass many technology-driven activities that, at times, more closely resemble research and development efforts than the procedural or statutory activities of a City department.
-DIT is founded to provide technology-based services to all elements of the jurisdiction within which it operates.
+AIM is founded to provide technology-based services to all elements of the jurisdiction within which it operates.
 Since it is service-oriented, this organization must receive continual feedback from the user community concerning direction and performance.

 Because of its technical nature, provision of information technology services requires unique control methods that would normally not be applied to any other City function.
 These controls must ensure that the best interests of the City are served and, at the same time, ensure that the services offered to users are relevant and cost effective.
 This form of control is best applied through the use of an “IT Governance” structure.